Charles Stetson: Stetson Family

-Stetson was married to Emily J. Pierce, the daughter of Waldo Pierce of Frankfort, Maine.
+Stetson was married to Emily Jane Pierce, the daughter of Waldo Pierce of Frankfort, Maine.

 The Stetsons became a powerful Bangor mercantile and political family in Charles' lifetime and beyond.
 Stetson's younger brother, Isaiah Stetson (1812–1880), served as Mayor of Bangor (1859–1862), and Member the Maine House of Representatives (1866–67).
 His other brother George Stetson (1807–1891) became a leading Bangor lumber merchant, shipbuilder, bank & insurance company president, and civic figure, and married the niece of future Vice President Hannibal Hamlin.
 George also served in the Maine House of Representatives (1863–64).
 George's son Isaiah Kidder Stetson (b.
 1858, Yale class of 1879) expanded his father's business interests into ice harvesting, and became Speaker of the Maine House of Representatives (1899–1900) and a member of the Maine State Senate (1903–1906).

 Charles' daughter Caroline Pierce Stetson married attorney Franklin A. Wilson, who also represented Bangor in the Maine House of Representatives (1874–75) and subsequently became President of the Maine Central Railroad.
 His son (Charles Stetson's grandson and namesake) Charles Stetson Wilson became U.S. Ambassador to (respectively) Bulgaria, Romania, and Yugoslavia in the 1920s and early 1930s.

 There are two Stetson Blocks in downtown Bangor.
 The Stetson Block on Exchange Street was burned in the Great Fire of 1911 and quickly replaced by a building of the same name, and in the same location, from a design by local architect Wilfred E. Mansur.
 A second and larger Stetson Block was built in 1913 on Central Street, from a design by Parker, Thomas, and Rice of Boston.
 It presently houses "Bagel Central".
-Both buildings are presently protected as part of the Great Fire of 1911 National Register Historic District.
+Both buildings are currently protected as part of the Great Fire of 1911 National Register Historic District.
 The lower part of Broadway is also known as "Stetson Square".

 The George Stetson House at 208 French St. in Bangor is listed on the National Register of Historic Places as part of the Broadway Historic District.
 This Greek Revival style house was designed by local architect-builder Benjamin S. Deane in 1847-48.